 Charles A Dinarello, MD

 Fever, an elevation in core body temperature above the daily range for an individual, is a characteristic feature of most infections but is also found in a number of noninfectious diseases such as autoimmune and autoinflammatory diseases.
 Definitions of normal body temperature, the pathophysiology of fever, the role of cytokines, and the treatment of fever in adults will be reviewed here.
 Fever of unknown origin in adults, drug fever, and the treatment of fever in infants and children are discussed separately.
-(See "Approach to the adult with fever of unknown origin" and "Etiologies of fever of unknown origin in adults" and "Drug fever" and "Pathophysiology and management of fever in infants and children".)
+(See "Approach to the adult with fever of unknown origin" and "Etiologies of fever of unknown origin in adults" and "Drug fever" and "Fever in infants and children: Pathophysiology and management".)

 NORMAL BODY TEMPERATURE

 Normal body temperature varies over the course of the day, controlled in the thermoregulatory center located in the anterior hypothalamus.
 The body is normally able to maintain a fairly steady temperature because the hypothalamic thermoregulatory center balances the excess heat production, derived from metabolic activity in muscle and the liver, with heat dissipation from the skin and lungs.
 However, faced with environmental extremes, humans cannot maintain the narrow daily variation of body temperature without the aid of clothing and protective environments .

 Peripheral methods of monitoring temperature (tympanic membrane, temporal artery, axillary, and oral thermometry) are not as accurate as central methods (pulmonary artery catheter, urinary bladder, esophageal, and rectal thermometry) , but central methods are less practical than peripheral methods.